nschoch/nschoch.github.io/_pages/advising.md

 #### [Calculators & Tools](/project/calculators-tools)

-## ...or work with me
+## ...or get a little help
 I'm happy to answer your questions and help you build a strategy to finance your purchase or refinance of commercial real estate.
-I work on an hourly or project basis so you only pay for the time you need.

 I am available to help with: